AdrianoGratani/Geoje-Tourism-App/README.md

 ## Description for this project

 This is a full-responsive website, made to encourage tourism in Geoje (the small arcipelago in the South Gyeongsan province, South Korea) by providing the best spots to visit in a very fast, efficient, and user-friendly way. and it's 100% ideated, designed and coded by me, in JavaScript, using the React Library.
+It uses Open Graph protocol metatags which generates cards for social media, and Twitter cards as well.
+SEO is optimized through JSON-LD structured data script, and robots metatags.

 ## Desktop and mobile are very different: I warmly reccommend you to check both versions.
 ![screenshot](./src/img/c.png)